 Becoming a Donor

-The first scholarship fund of the Grays Harbor Community Foundation was established in 1999 through the estate of Lyle Lancaster of Aberdeen.
+The first scholarship fund at the Grays Harbor Community Foundation was established in 1999 through the estate of Lyle Lancaster of Aberdeen.

-Lyle’s gift of his entire estate led to the creation of a scholarship program which other donors have since expanded.
-Mr. Lancaster’s original gift provided for two $1,000 scholarships in 2000, which has grown to 332 scholarships totaling $554,183 in 2014 for college or vocational/technical studies.
+Lyle’s gift of his entire estate led to the creation of a scholarship program which other donors have since expanded upon.
+Mr. Lancaster’s original gift provided for two $1,000 scholarships in 2000.
+In 2016, the Foundation awarded 338 scholarships in the amount of $639,000.

-Given the success of our scholarship program in attracting applications from students throughout Grays Harbor and Pacific counties, donors interested in establishing new scholarships have two basic choices:
+Given the success of our scholarship program in attracting applications from students throughout Grays Harbor County, donors interested in establishing new scholarships have two basic choices:

 - Alternatively, donations can be used to establish new scholarships with unique requirements and guidelines.
 Such scholarships may be selected by a separate committee (for instance, the standing scholarship selection committee of a specific high school), or they may not require students to complete an application.
 The details are left up to each donor.